kstenschke/tictac-track/README.md

 |------------------|-------------------------------------------------------------------------------
 | start / s        | Start tracking new work entry or update Start-time of given entry
 | pause / stop / p | Stop currently ongoing entry
-| resume / r       | Start new work entry at current time, w/ task and comment from previous entry
+| resume / r       | Start new work entry at current time, w/ issue no. and comment from previous entry

 ### 2. Update recorded entries: